A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Introduction

 Therefore, in this paper, we develop a flexible Bayesian nonparametric framework to quantify the system mean response estimation uncertainty.
-We first introduce nonparametric input models based on DPM with various kernels, which could capture the important properties in the real-world data. \textit{The samples drawn from posteriors of flexible input models can automatically quantify both model selection and parameters value uncertainty.} Then, the input uncertainty is propagated to the output through direct simulation which runs simulations at each posterior sample of input models to estimate the system mean response.
+We first introduce DPM-based Bayesian nonparametric input modeling and uncertainty quantification, which can capture the important properties in the real-world data. \textit{The samples drawn from posteriors of flexible input models can automatically quantify both model selection and parameters value uncertainty.} Then, the input model estimation uncertainty is propagated to the output through direct simulation which runs simulations at each posterior sample of input models to estimate the system mean response.
 Our framework leads to a sampling procedure that delivers a percentile \textit{empirical credible interval} (CrI) quantifying the overall uncertainty of system performance estimation.
-Specifically, given the real-world input data, the estimation uncertainty of system mean response is quantified by the distribution of a compound random variable.
-Since the input uncertainty is characterized by the posterior distribution of input models and the simulation uncertainty is characterized by the sampling distribution of mean response estimator, we call the interval induced by the distribution of compound random variable as empirical credible interval.

-In sum, the main contributions of our paper are as follows. \begin{enumerate} \item Considering that the real-world data represent the variability caused by various latent sources of uncertainty in many situations, DPM provides sufficient flexibility to capture the important features in the real-world data.
-Further, DPM with Gamma, Gaussian and Beta kernels can model input data with support on the non-negative half real line, the whole real line, and an interval with finite length.
-The empirical study demonstrates that our input models have better performance than existing approaches in both input density estimation and system mean response assessment.